pyTMD/pyTMD/doc/source/project/Testing.rst

 The GitHub Actions jobs include:

+* Verifying that the code meets style guidelines using `ruff <https://docs.astral.sh/ruff/>`_
-* Running `flake8 <https://flake8.pycqa.org/en/latest/>`_ to check the code for style and compilation errors
+* Running `flake8 <https://flake8.pycqa.org/en/latest/>`_ to check the code for compilation errors
-* Running the test suite on multiple combinations of OS and Python version
+* Running the test suite on different operating systems
-* Uploading test coverage statistics to `Codecov <https://app.codecov.io/gh/pyTMD/pyTMD>`_
+* Creating a comment with test coverage statistics
 * Uploading source and wheel distributions to `PyPI <https://pypi.org/project/pyTMD/>`_ (on releases)